lateralblast/lunar/README.md

 Where possible I've put suggested fix commands in the verbose audit output.
 Again in some cases, these can only be done by the CLI.
 Refer to the CIS Benchmark for more information.

+In addition I've added a recommendations mode that checks AWS against publicly available best practice from companies like Cloud Conformity.

 Requirements
 ------------